aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

     --job-name-prefix "${USER}-job" \
     --entity-types "EntityTypeA, EnityTypeB, EntityTypeC"
 ```
-The job has now been created an can be accessed the Sagemaker labeling portal.
+The job has now been created and can be accessed the Sagemaker GroundTruth labeling portal.

 For more information about the CLI options, use the `-h` option. e.g.